 2. Students will be given feedback on the quality of their article review via Grademark.

 On completion of this course, the student will be able to:

 - Use and organise a number of research technologies, including online resources and databases.

 - Identify specific technical problems in the study of film and cinema, including problems of historical method, theoretical approach and audio-visual analysis.

 - Produce a formatted scholarly bibliography and filmography.

-- Produce a critical review of a peer-reviewed academic journal article.
+- Produce a critical review of the research methods employed in a scholarly article or monograph.